H-E-L-P/dmu_products/dmu26/dmu26_XID+MIPS_AKARI-NEP/README.md

-This python script will iterate over every folder and submit the job: qsub -t 1-$n_tiles -pe openmp 4 -l h_rt=4:00:00 -l m_mem_free=10G -q mps.q XID_plus_tile.sh where $n_tiles is the number of main tiles for each SEIP-Map red from the file [tiles.csv].
+This python script will iterate over every folder and submit the job: qsub -t 1-$n_tiles -pe openmp 4 -l h_rt=4:00:00 -l m_mem_free=10G -q mps.q XID_plus_tile.sh where $n_tiles is the number of main tiles for each SEIP-Map read from the file [tiles.csv].
 Each tile requires 4 cores, 10G memory and estimated to run for 4 hours.

 Then combine the Bayesian maps into one:
  ```bash